March 10, 1997

 “Well, you don’t say.
 We’re practically Texas royalty, then!
 I could be this town’s mayor.
 Hell, I could be the governor!”

-“Bullshit.
-We’re Charles D’Espallier’s kin.
-That has to count for something.”
-Daddy slapped his hand down on Mr. Cooke’s shoulder and I saw Mr. Cooke cringe, looking over his shoulder at Daddy’s chubby fingers on the newly starched shirt.
+Daddy slapped his hand down on Mr. Cooke’s shoulder, and Mr. Cooke cringed.
+He glanced down at Daddy’s chubby fingers gripping his newly starched shirt.

 Daddy bellowed to the waitress standing at the cash register, “Janie, you hear that?
 I’m Texas royalty!
 Remember the Alamo!”